trevorwslee/MicroPython-DumbDisplay/README.md

 # Installation

-For Micro-Python, please refer to the [above-mentioned YouTube video](https://www.youtube.com/watch?v=KVU26FyXs5M) for examples of using DumbDisplay MicroPython Library for microcontroller boards programming.
+For Micro-Python, please refer to the [above-mentioned YouTube video](https://www.youtube.com/watch?v=KVU26FyXs5M) for examples of using DumbDisplay MicroPython Library for microcontroller programming.

-If your targeted is desktop / laptop, you can install the library by cloning the repository:
+If your targeted is desktop / laptop, you can install the package like:
 ```
 pip install git+https://github.com/trevorwslee/MicroPython-DumbDisplay
 ```